Manderby/NALib/doc/Readme.txt

 comes usually a type upon which the function operates.
 For example Array or String but also something like i8 or 32, denoting an integer with 8 bits or a memory block with 32 bits.
 After that, a more concrete description of what the function does or expects as parameters is given.
-Like for example WithSize, FromFilename.
+Like for example WithLength, FromFilename.

 Variables and printf arguments are rarely used in NALib.
 They have an